1.1 We are committed to safeguarding the privacy of our website visitors and service users.

 2.6 We may process information contained in any enquiry you submit to us regarding goods and/or services (“enquiry data“).
 The enquiry data may be processed for the purposes of offering, marketing and selling relevant goods and/or services to you.
 The legal basis for this processing is consent.

-2.7 We may process information relating to our customer relationships, including customer contact information (“customer relationship data“).
-The customer relationship data may include your name, your contact details, telephone and information contained in communications between us and you or your employer.
+2.7 We may process information relating to our customer relationships, including customer Contacto information (“customer relationship data“).
+The customer relationship data may include your name, your Contacto details, telephone and information contained in communications between us and you or your employer.
 The customer relationship data may be processed for the purposes of managing our relationships with customers, communicating with customers, keeping records of those communications and promoting our products and services to customers.
 The legal basis for this processing is consent.

 2.8 We may process information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters (“notification data“).
 The notification data may be processed for the purposes of sending you the relevant notifications and/or newsletters.
 The legal basis for this processing is consent.

 2.9 We may process information contained in or relating to any communication that you send to us (“correspondence data“).
 The correspondence data may include the communication content and metadata associated with the communication.
-Our website will generate the metadata associated with communications made using the website contact forms.
+Our website will generate the metadata associated with communications made using the website Contacto forms.
 The correspondence data may be processed for the purposes of communicating with you and record-keeping.
 The legal basis for this processing is our legitimate interests, namely the proper administration of our website and business and communications with users.

 2.10 We may process any of your personal data identified in this policy where necessary for the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.
 The legal basis for this processing is our legitimate interests, namely the protection and assertion of our legal rights, your legal rights and the legal rights of others.